Chainers/steem-python/README.md

-# Official Python STEEM Library
+# Fork of official Python STEEM Library
-`steem-python` is the official STEEM library for Python.
-It comes with a BIP38 encrypted wallet and a practical CLI utility called `steempy`.
+`steep-steem` is the fork of official STEEM library for Python.
+It comes with a BIP38 encrypted wallet and a practical CLI utility called `steeppy`.

 ## Installation
-You can install `steem-python` with `pip`:
+You can install `steep-steem` with `pip`:

 ```
-pip install -U steem
+pip install -U steep=steem
 ```

-## Documentation
-Documentation is available at **http://steem.readthedocs.io**

-## TODO
-* more unit-tests
-* 100% documentation coverage

 ## Notice
 This library is under *active development*.
 Use at own discretion.